-Perfect explanation why cis men should never play trans women goes viral as Eddie Redmayne responds to JK Rowling
+Why cis men should never, ever play trans women as Eddie Redmayne admits ‘mistake’

-But as the trans writer Jen Richards expertly explains in Netflix’s Disclosure, appropriate trans representation is about more than giving opportunities to marginalised actors – it has far-reaching implications for the safety of the transgender community as a whole.
+Writer Jen Richards expertly explains in the film that appropriate trans representation is about more than giving opportunities to marginalised actors – it has far-reaching implications for the safety of the transgender community as a whole.

 Amongst the ongoing JK Rowling / Eddie Redmayne discussions around trans identities, I implore you to watch Disclosure on Netflix.
 It’s phenomenally educational and eye opening for us cis people, and has so many important moments like this one pic.twitter.com/it6JuAf3m0